knoumt01/cmatestsimulator/README.md

-CMA Test Simulator - A simple testing program written in java for my wife's medical assistant certification exam CMA Test Simulator - A simple testing program written in java for my wife's medical assistant certification exam
+CMA Test Simulator - A simple testing program written in java for my wife's medical assistant certification exam.
+Written in java for the console.
+Needs bug fixes, including type checking on parameter enter for question, etc. Please see Testing Tortuga for CMA (TTCMA) java edition for a gui-based, updated edition.